 Evidence suggests there may be great therapeutic potential in rare cannabinoids.
 Each has a specific chemical structure, and different cannabinoids have been observed to have distinct physiological properties in humans, including therapeutic potential for specific diseases as well as unique safety profiles.
 CBN is the active pharmaceutical ingredient (API) in InMed's two lead programs for dermatological and ocular diseases.

-InMed's most advanced compound, INM-755, is a CBN topical cream under clinical development for the treatment of epidermolysis bullosa, a severe genetic skin disorder.
+InMed's most advanced compound, INM-755, is a CBN topical cream under clinical development for the treatment of epidermolysis bullosa (EB), a severe genetic skin disorder.
 To date, INM-755 has been evaluated in two Phase 1 clinical trials in healthy volunteers.
-InMed has filed Clinical Trial Applications in several countries as part of a global Phase 2 clinical trial of INM-755 (cannabinol) cream in epidermolysis bullosa.
-Responses from the National Competent Authorities and Ethics Committees are expected throughout the summer of 2021.
+A Phase 2 clinical trial in EB is currently underway, marking the first time that a CBN-based formulation has advanced to a Phase 2 clinical trial.
+The study is taking place at 13 sites across eight countries in Europe, with patient screening and treatment currently ongoing.